 Meanwhile, a group of activists have planned a protest against the agreement in front of Parliament, for which they attempted to get authorization from security.
-However, the court of urgent matters ruled against holding the protest outside Parliament, confining it to a park instead.
+However, a court of urgent matters ruled against holding the protest outside Parliament, confining it to a park instead.
 One of the organizers, Abdel Aziz al-Husseiny, says it hasn’t yet been decided if the protest will go ahead, although he would prefer it not to, in objection to the court ruling.

 Opposition to the island transfer transcends this group of lawyers and activists and has gained momentum in parliament.
 Although it is not clear if parliament will look into the deal until after the final court ruling, a rare oppositional coalition is forming against it, MP Mohamed Abdelghani and member of the 25-30 alliance says.

 The 25-30 alliance is made up of members who hold views that are largely independent of the government, as was seen in its opposition to the general state budget and controversial civil service law.
 The coalition hasn’t made an official statement regarding the island deal yet, nor has it asked members to vote along certain lines, but a new “list of honor” in opposition to the island deal includes members from the Alliance to Support Egypt coalition, who usually back government decisions.